idaholab/moose/framework/doc/content/automatic_differentiation/index.md

 created in `Material` classes by using the `declareADProperty` API. [!ac](AD) material properties can be retrieved in compute objects like `ADKernels` by using the `getADMaterialProperty` API.
-For detailed examples of [!ac](AD) use, the reader is encouraged to investigate the tensor mechanics, navier-stokes, and level-set modules, all of which heavily leverage MOOSE's [!ac](AD) capabilities.
+For detailed examples of [!ac](AD) use, the reader is encouraged to investigate the solid mechanics, navier-stokes, and level-set modules, all of which heavily leverage MOOSE's [!ac](AD) capabilities.

 ### Maximum AD container size id=max_container_size